Zep (company): History

-In 2001, as a result of suppressed earnings and a weakening economy, NSI spun off its chemical and lighting divisions into their own publicly-traded company.
+In 2001, as a result of suppressed earnings and a weakening economy, NSI spun off its chemical and lighting divisions into their own publicly traded company.
 Initially incorporated as L&C Spinco in June 2001, it was renamed Acuity Brands in November of the same year.
-Economic conditions caused Acuity Brands to struggle initially, but restructuring efforts in 2005 improved revenues and led the company to decide to split the company into two distinct, publicly-traded brands in July 2007.
+Economic conditions caused Acuity Brands to struggle initially, but restructuring efforts in 2005 improved revenues and led the company to decide to split the company into two distinct, publicly traded brands in July 2007.
 The chemical division, known as Acuity Specialty Products, spun off from Acuity Brands under the name Zep, Inc. and included the Zep, Zep Commercial, Enforcer, and Selig brands.

 Once again an independent company, Zep, Inc. continued to expand.
 It acquired Waterbury Companies and Amrep in 2010 and the vehicle care division of Ecolab in 2012.
 A 2014 fire at an Amrep manufacturing plant in Marietta, Georgia resurfaced a history of safety and environmental issues at the facility extending back to at least 1989, long before Zep acquired the company.
 No one was injured or killed in the fire, and EPA air quality tests indicated that the fumes from the fire were not toxic.
 However, the Georgia Environmental Protection Division determined that a fish kill in Sope Creek downstream from the facility was likely the result of runoff chemicals and firefighting foam.

 In April 2015, New Mountain Capital, a private equity firm, reached a $460 million acquisition agreement with Zep to take the company private.
 The deal was approved unanimously by Zep’s board.
 A stockholder vote in June 2015 approved the merger with 99.3 percent of the vote in favor.
 In July 2017, the company added a business segment for the food and beverage industry to its portfolio of products via the acquisition of AFCO.
 AFCO manufactured products used for sanitation and safety in food processing.
-Zep’s current CEO, Dan Smytka, was appointed in September 2019.
+Dan Smytka, was appointed as CEO in September 2019.

+In 2022, Amy Hahn was appointed as CEO.

+In July 2025, Truelink Capital Management, a Los Angeles-based private equity firm, acquired Zep.

 Brands and operations

 Zep is structured into four product categories: Retail, industrial and institutional, vehicle care, and food and beverage.
 The company is headquartered in Atlanta, Georgia, and maintains selling and market organizations in North America, the United Kingdom, Italy, and Benelux.
-Zep operates manufacturing facilities in Georgia, Texas, South Dakota, California, and Louisiana in the United States as well as facilities in Canada and Europe.
+Zep operates manufacturing facilities in Georgia, Texas, South Dakota, California, Pennsylvania and Louisiana in the United States as well as facilities in Canada and Europe.